Road to Ninja: Naruto the Movie: Plot

-Following his encounter with his mother, Naruto has returned to the Hidden Leaf.
+Following his encounter with his mother and obtain the Nine-Tails Chakra Mode, Naruto Uzumaki has returned to the Hidden Leaf.
 He and the rest of the Konoha 11, led by Kakashi Hatake and Might Guy, drive off a group of White Zetsu posing as fallen Akatsuki members.
-Upon their return, everyone's parents decide to have their children recommended to become jonin, with the exception of Naruto due to his parents being deceased, and Sakura Haruno, whose parents Kizashi and Mebuki dismiss her capabilities.
-Naruto begins to feel depressed about not having had parents growing up, leading him to lash out at Iruka Umino.
-Sakura, after arguing with Mebuki, later uses Naruto as an excuse to avoid her.
-Alone at the park, the two are confronted by Tobi (who at this point they believe to be Madara Uchiha), who proceeds to blind them with a great light before fleeing.
+Upon their return, everyone's parents decide to have their children recommended to become Jonin, with the exception of Naruto due to his parents being deceased and Sakura Haruno whose parents Kizashi Haruno and Mebuki Haruno dismiss her capabilities.
+Naruto begins to feel depressed about not having had parents growing up, leading him to lash out at Iruka Umino and hate the ramen Memma.
+Sakura, after arguing with her mother Mebuki, later uses Naruto as an excuse to avoid her.
+Alone at the park, the two are confronted by the Akatsuki real leader Tobi (who at this point they believe to be Madara Uchiha), who proceeds to blind them with a great light before fleeing.

-Regaining their senses, Naruto and Sakura discover the world around them significantly changed: their friends' personalities are the polar opposite of their original demeanors; Sasuke Uchiha never left the village and is now a womanizer; Naruto is referred to by others as "Menma"; no one knows who Madara is; and Kizashi was the Fourth Hokage, him and Mebuki sacrificing their lives to seal the Nine-Tails inside Menma, leading Sakura to become adored as the "Child of Heroes".
+Regaining their senses, Naruto and Sakura discover the world around them significantly changed: their friends' personalities are the polar opposite of their original demeanors; Sasuke Uchiha never left the village and is now a womanizer; Naruto is referred to by others as "Menma"; no one knows who Madara is; and Kizashi Haruno was the Fourth Hokage, him and Mebuki sacrificing their lives to seal the Nine-Tails inside Menma, leading Sakura to become adored as the "Child of Heroes".
 It is revealed that Tobi subjected them to a genjutsu-based, limited version of the Infinite Tsukuyomi, the Limited Tsukuyomi, in the hopes of claiming the Nine-Tails without resorting to the Fourth Great Ninja War.

 Naruto and Sakura begin investigating the world in the hopes of finding a way back home, but Sakura begins relishing her lack of parents and newfound fame.
-They eventually meet with Tsunade, who reveals the existence of a masked ninja who has been attacking villages in order to obtain an object called the Red Moon Scroll; Jiraiya found and hid the scroll before being killed by the Masked Man.
+They eventually meet with Tsunade, who reveals the existence of a Masked Man who has been attacking villages in order to obtain an object called the Red Moon Scroll; Jiraiya found and hid the scroll before being killed by the Masked Man.
 With the location known, Tsunade assigns a mission to find it, being led by Naruto's parents Minato Namikaze and Kushina Uzumaki, who never died due to the Harunos' sacrifice and are active, regular ninja.
 Naruto, Sakura, Kakashi, and Guy also join the mission (the former two hoping to use the scroll to escape the Limited Tsukuyomi), but Naruto becomes enraged at his parents' presence, believing Tobi to be taunting him, and refuses to reciprocate when they show him affection.